CraftAcademyLabs/ca_course/extras/rails-scaffold.md

 - **Install dependencies**

   Run `bundle install`.
 That installs any missing gems and creates your `Gemfile.lock` to reference them.

+- Create your database

+  In `config/database.yml` - rename your databases or they will be stuck at "blank_rails_scaffold".

 - **Install and configure testing frameworks**